Mynreden/Mineawepper/README.md

 The game is written in Python using the PyGame library.
 With her help, the legendary Minesweeper game was recreated.

 #### How to play?
-1) clone the repository on your PC and run the main.exe script
-2) clone the repository and run the main.py file
+clone the repository and run the main.py file

 What are the available features?
 Like in the original Minesweeper, you can open the tiles by pressing the left mouse button.